Luehang/react-native-easy-guesture-responder/README.md

 <br/>
 <br/>

-> A powerful and easy to use guesture responder.
+> A powerful and easy to use function for React Native guesture responders.
+Supporting both iOS and Android.
+Free and made possible along with costly maintenance and updates by [Lue Hang](https://www.facebook.com/lue.hang) (the author).